-During drought season, lawn care needs to be a proactive step in your yard maintenance routine to give your lawn the best chance at surviving the drought.
+During the drought season, lawn care needs to be proactive in your yard maintenance routine to give your lawn the best chance of surviving the drought.
 The goal is to get your lawn as healthy as possible 30-45 days before an expected drought.

 If this is your first season with your new yard or you’re new to homeownership, talk to some of your neighbors to get a feel for how your lawn might react to drought conditions and the best way to approach your lawn care.
 Whether you hire a lawn service company or prefer to do the work yourself, prepping your lawn in the springtime prepares your lawn for any conditions that may arise.

 During the Drought

 Once the drought hits, you’ll want to move your yard maintenance into survival mode.
 Did you know during a drought your lawn is still growing?
 Though you may see the grass thinning and browning in some areas, it is alive despite its look.